micerin/PythonExercise/README.md

 Python practice records with version 2.7
 ------
-Just record those function, lib I have tried:
+Just record those functions and libs I have used:

 1)urllib <br>
 2)json <br>